 If you are in College Honors, the Academic Advancement Program (AAP), or UCLA Athletics, you have been assigned a special counseling unit to advise your special needs.
 If you are not part of one of these groups, your College Counseling Unit is College Academic Counseling (CAC), located in A316 Murphy Hall.

 Can I talk to the professor about getting into the course?
 Will he/she make an exception?

 Psych professors work closely with our staff when creating the enrollment cap for their courses.
 They too, rely on myUCLA to do its job, letting in the students with the highest needs first.
 Professors do not make the decisions on which students can be added into their classes.
 Professors simply tell our staff to let in the students on the wait list and close the class.
 In some cases, when space permits, a professor will allow the enrollment cap to increase.
 They usually announce this possibility during the first class.
 The professors prefer that we, the advisors, explain enrollment policies to ensure that they are properly communicated.

 I’m a Psychobiology major (or pre-major) and the requirement worksheet says I can take courses in other departments to fulfill my elective requirements, but I can’t get into a class on the list because the other department won’t let me.
 Why is this?

 Each department governs the enrollment of its own courses.
 The courses listed on the major sheets are courses that are accepted for Psychobiology electives, but this does not ensure that these classes will be offered when you want or need them.
 It also doesn’t guarantee that that particular department will have room to accommodate your enrollment.
-If you are concerned about enrollment in a course outside of the Psych Dept., you will need to speak with a counselor in that course’s department to discuss their enrollment restrictions.
+If you are concerned about enrollment in a course outside of the Psych Department, you will need to speak with an advisor in that course’s department to discuss their enrollment restrictions.